Syncplay/syncplay/README.md

 ## What does it not do

 Syncplay does not provide video streaming, nor does it synchronise player configuration, selected audio or subtitle track, playback rate, volume or filters.
 Furthermore, the user must manually choose what file to play as Syncplay does not synchronise which file is open.
-Finally, Syncplay does not provide a voice or text-based chat platform to allow for discussion during playback as Syncplay is intended to be used in conjunction with third-party communication software such as IRC, Mumble or Skype.
+Finally, Syncplay does not provide a voice or text-based chat platform to allow for discussion during playback as Syncplay is intended to be used in conjunction with third-party communication solutions such as IRC, Mumble or Skype.

 ## Requirements
 Frozen Windows executables are available on the download page - https://github.com/Uriziel/syncplay/downloads